UPJ President Delivers Keynote Address to New American Citizens on Constitution Day

-Previously, Dr. Spectar was Provost and vice President for Academic Affairs and Professor at Western Oregon University, Associate Provost and Professor at the University of Scranton, Director of Studies and Lecturer at Princeton University, Associate Professor of Law and Assistant Dean at the University of La Verne.
+Jem Spectar is the President of the University of Pittsburgh Johnstown(UPJ), a position he has held since 2007.
+Previously, Spectar was Provost and Vice President for Academic Affairs and Professor at Western Oregon University; Associate Provost and Professor at the University of Scranton; Director of Studies and Lecturer at Princeton University; and Assistant Dean and Associate Professor at the University of La Verne.

 Media